uwejacobs/complete-bootstrap-4-shortcodes/readme.txt

 For questions, support, or to contribute to this plugin, check out [our GitHub project](https://github.com/uwejacobs/complete-bootstrap-4-shortcodes).

 == Overview ==
-See the shortcodes in action on our [demo page](https://ujsoftware.com/bootstrap-4-shortcodes-demo-4.6.4/).

 = Layout: =
 * Grid